V1rg1lee/QR-event-ticketing/README.md

 ### Run the project

 You have to set a "PASSWORD" environment variable to run the project.
+The password will be used by staff to connect to the site on the interface to scan.

 ```bash
 python -E -m event-ticketing